Crassulaceae: Biogeography and evolution

 of Aeonium and Monanthes, most likely from the Western Mediterranean region, with the closest extant relatives of these two genera (Sedum caeruleum, S. pubescens), coming from this region (Aeonium clade).
 The second migration was by an ancestor of a clade of three Sedum species (S. nudum, S. lancerotense and S. fusiforme (Acre clade)), which appear to have originated in Mexico.
 The third occurrence likely involved the ancestor of a lineage within the genus Umbilicus (Rhodiola clade).
-The Macronesian flora include three genera from the Sepervivoideae, Aeonium, Aichryson and Monanthes (Aeonium clade), together with several Sedum spp. and one species of Umbilicus (Rhodiola).
+The Macronesian flora include three genera from the Sempervivoideae, Aeonium, Aichryson and Monanthes (Aeonium clade), together with several Sedum spp. and one species of Umbilicus (Rhodiola).
 North America was reached at least twice, once by an ancestor of Parvisedum and Dudleya, and once by a subclade of Acre.
 For a mapping of morphological features and biogeography on the phylogenetic tree, see Mort et al 2001 Fig. 3.

 Chromosome numbers have played a limited role in elucidating evolution, but suggest a core of x=8, with subsequent polyploidy.
 For a mapping of chromosome numbers on the phylogenetic tree, see Mort et al 2001 Fig. 4.